gnabgib/gnablib-ts/src/primitive/datetime/README.md

 - Can be invalid (from an untrusted serialized source)
     - There's 4 extra values in base 2

+- Use .valueOf() for integer seconds

+- .parse() accepts any of the following:
+    - "now" (use current second in local time)
+    - 1 digit unsigned integer (0-9) if strict=false (default)
+    - 2 digit unsigned integer, possibly zero padded (00-59)

 ### SecondMs

 - Uses 2 bytes of memory